Selling A House During A Divorce In South Carolina.

 If your spouse keeps the home, don’t expect it to be smooth sailing in getting a mortgage for another home.
 Sometimes, it’s not so easy getting your name off a mortgage and qualifying for a second mortgage can be tough unless you have a high income.
 Your spouse might have to apply for another mortgage just so you can get your name off of it.

-Consider Tax Consequences of Selling a House During Divorce in South Carolina
+2. Consider The Tax Consequences of Selling A House During Divorce in South Carolina

 You may be in love with the house now and want to stay, but what if during the next two years, you must sell it?
 You could end up with an expensive capital gains tax.
 You might be better off trading the house for other assets.

 As if selling a house during divorce isn’t stressful enough, selling assets before a divorce can also be challenging.
 If not done correctly, there could be serious tax implications.
 Liquidating assets, though, should be a last resort due to taxes.